Your Property in Bankruptcy

 Will I Lose My Checking or Savings Account if I File Bankruptcy?

-Will I Lose My Rental Property If I File for Bankruptcy?
+Can I Keep My Rental Property in Bankruptcy?

 Do you own rental property?
 If you own a house, an apartment, commercial space, or a multi-unit building that you rent out to tenants, then you should consider how it will be affected if you file for bankruptcy.